-Under the leadership of Austrian brand owner Dietrich Mateschitz, Red Bull’s epic forays into art, racing, flying and even space have made the brand a global phenomenon.
+Under the leadership of Austrian brand owner Dietrich Mateschitz, Red Bull’s epic forays into art, racing, flying and even space have made the brand, and the Red Bull logo, a global phenomenon.
 In terms of experience and communication, Mateschitz’s company added incalculable value to the brand.
 Where they didn’t add value was the design of the original Thai energy drink.
 And that of course, is what has added value.
 Sometimes, knowing when not to meddle with the magic is the thing that makes the magic itself.

 In the 1970s, Red Bull was being marketed at farmers, construction workers and truck drivers in Thailand.
 Krating Daeng (‘Red Bull’ in Thai) was a populist drink for the working man: one that allowed you to overcome fatigue, pull a double shift, or drive all night.